-A partial thromboplastin time (PTT) test helps doctors assess your body’s ability to form blood clots.
+A partial thromboplastin time (PTT) test is a blood test that helps doctors assess your body’s ability to form blood clots.

 This test is sometimes called an activated partial thromboplastin time (APTT) test.